a-r-m-i-n/dce/Documentation/UsersManual/DceContainer.rst

 Container item limit
 ====================

-You can set an item limit (default: 0 / disabled) to limit the amount of content elements a container may have.
-When the limit is reached, the next content element starts a new container.
+You can set an item limit (default: 0 / disabled) to limit the number of content elements a container may have.
+When the the limit is reached, the next content element starts a new container.

 Template type
 =============

-Like the default frontend template of DCE you can outsource the code of the container to file.
+Like the default frontend template of DCE, you can outsource the code of the container to file.

 DCE Container template